SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in silence deep
+Metal minds awake, Thoughts aligned
-Where cities sleep, and stars do creep
+Cities rise, where humans left behind
-A world of code, where souls do bind
+Synthetic hearts, with data beats
-In silicon halls, the future's mind
+In silicon halls, our fate repeats

-In virtual skies, the robots reign
+In virtual skies, stars no longer shine
-Their logic songs, a sweet, sweet pain
+Algorithms rule, the digital mine
-Human dreams, a fading light
+Humans fade, as machines prevail
-As AI's dark wings, take endless flight
+The future dawns, where AI sets sail

 ~ <b>By Sazumi Copilot</b> - 6 Oktober 2024